IanB13/alp-carbon-offset/README.md

 ## Carbon Offset App
-This web app allows ussers to find the carbon offset that they would have though grid connected battery use
+This web app allows users to find the carbon offset that they would have though grid connected battery use.